yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 display_best_images(10)
 ```
 ![feature_10]({{ "/assets/feature_10.png" | absolute_url }})
-Cool it looks like feature 10 is "image contains lots of stright thin lines".
-Remember the images dont have to look alike just share this single feature.
-You should run the code yourself and explore other features the network has learned.
+Looks like feature 10 is "image contains lots of stright thin lines".
+Remember the images dont have to look alike just share this single trait.

 Nearest Neighbors Search with Annoy
 ======================